-The holidays make it difficult to avoid known bladder irritants: caffeine, alcohol, and artificial sweeteners.
+The holidays make it difficult to avoid Common bladder irritants: caffeine, alcohol, and artificial sweeteners.

 However, if caffeine, alcohol, artificial sweeteners, or spicy food is a regular part of your diet, try eliminating them for a week to see if your symptoms improve.
 Then gradually, every one to two days, add one food/drink back into your diet, making note of any changes in urinary urgency, frequency, or bladder control loss.
 There may be individual circumstances that causes an individual’s bladder to spasm.